ebi-gene-expression-group/atlas-baseline-meta-analysis/README.md

 # Atlas baseline meta-analysis
+The repository contains workflows for metadata generation and data analysis.
 ## Metadata

 To merge the metadata of datasets, we use within a Snakemake workflow the [MAGE-Tab-merger](https://pypi.org/project/MAGE-Tab-merger/) package to produce: